UQ-RCC/hpc-docs/guides/FairShare.md

 #### AssocGrpBillingMinutes

-Most of the limits mkae it easy for users to see if their jobs have reached the limit or not.
+Most of the limits make it easy for users to see if their jobs have reached the limit or not.
 The limit on BillingMinutes is a bit different as it relates to the user's fair share usage which changes with time and the user's jobs finishing.<br>

 User can obtain their BillingMinutes by using the command

 `sshare -a | grep YourUsername`<br>

-The number given under `RawUsage` is BillingSeconds and the BillingMinutes can be obtained by deviding `RawUsage` by 60.
+The number given under `RawUsage` is BillingSeconds and the BillingMinutes can be obtained by dividing `RawUsage` by 60.

 Example
 ```